tommy-carlier/www.tcx.be/_posts/2006-06-12-image-from-file.md

 ---
 layout: post
-title: Reading an image from a file without locking it (GDI+)
+title: "Reading an image from a file without locking it (GDI+)"
 ---

 When you use `System.Drawing.Image.FromFile` to read an image from a file, the file is locked.
 The following method reads an image from a file without locking it: